Top Tips on How To Increase Productivity At Home During Isolation

 #7.
 Be flexible.

-These tips are simply suggestions and strategies you might want to implement, as they have worked for us!
-We know that the weeks behind us and the weeks that lie ahead are unusual.
-These are exceptional circumstances; new and unknown.
-It is OK that you might feel a bit lost, slightly less productive, and potentially exhausted.
+These tips are simply suggestions and strategies that have worked for us!
+We know that the weeks behind and ahead of us are unusual, resulting in stress.
+These are exceptional circumstances.
+This time is new and unknown.
+It’s okay that you might feel a bit lost, slightly less productive, and potentially exhausted.
 We are all there with you!